If you are interested in becoming a Faculty Associate of the GLRC, please fill out this form.

 Leah F. Vosko

-Leah F. Vosko is Professor of Political Science and Canada Research Chair in the Political Economy of Gender and Work at York University.
-Professor Vosko is the author of Temporary Work: The Gendered Rise of a Precarious Employment Relationship (University of Toronto Press, 2000), Managing the Margins: Gender, Citizenship and the International Regulation of Precarious Employment (Oxford University Press, 2010) and co-author of Self-Employed Workers Organize: Law, Policy, and Unions (McGill-Queen's University Press, 2005).
-She is the editor and co-editor of six books including Liberating Temporariness?: Migration, Work and Citizenship in an Age of Insecurity (McGill-Queen's University Press: 2014).
-She has also overseen collaborative Gender and Work Database and Comparative Perspectives on Precarious Employment Database projects since 2001.
+Leah F. Vosko, FRSC, is Professor of Political Science and Canada Research Chair in the Political Economy of Gender and Work at York University.
+Professor Vosko is the author of Temporary Work: The Gendered Rise of a Precarious Employment Relationship (University of Toronto Press, 2000), Managing the Margins: Gender, Citizenship and the International Regulation of Precarious Employment (Oxford University Press, 2010), and Disrupting Deportability: Transnational Workers Organize (Cornell, 2019); and co-author of Self-Employed Workers Organize: Law, Policy, and Unions (McGill-Queen's University Press, 2005), and Closing the Enforcement Gap: Improving Employment Standards Protections to People in Precarious Jobs (University of Toronto Press, 2020).
+She is the editor and co-editor of seven books including, most recently, Change and Continuity: Rethinking the New Canadian Political Economy (McGill-Queen’s, University Press, 2019), and Liberating Temporariness?: Migration, Work and Citizenship in an Age of Insecurity (McGill-Queen's University Press, 2014).
+She also directs several collaborative research database projects, including the Comparative Perspectives on Precarious Employment Database (CPD), the Employment Standards Database (ESD), and the Canada Labour Code Data Analysis Infrastructure Project (CLC-DAI) projects.
+Professor Vosko was the Social Science and Humanities Research Council Impact Award (Insight Category)-winner in 2019.

 Cynthia Wright is Associate Professor in the School of Gender, Sexuality and Women’s Studies.
 Trained as an historian, her broad interests in labour research include: migration and the historical production of “illegality”; migrant and no border movements; labour, working-class and radical history; labour internationalisms past and present; revitalization of labour and working-class movements; feminist political economy and intersectionality.
 Her recent articles have appeared in journals such as International Journal of Migration and Border Studies; Social Justice; and Refuge.
 She has contributed to numerous anthologies including Producing and Negotiating Non-Citizenship: Precarious Legal Status in Canada, ed.
 Luin Goldring and Patricia Landolt (University of Toronto Press, 2013).
 She is the co-editor (with Luis René Fernandez Tabío and Lana Wylie) of Other Diplomacies: Other Ties: Cuba and Canada in the Shadow of the US (University of Toronto Press, 2018).